Traumatic Brain Injury Overview

 Under Georgia law, you can pursue special and general damages for a traumatic brain injury.
 Special damages include the financial costs associated with your injury, such as medical bills and lost income.
 Your future earning potential may also diminish due to permanent brain damage.
 General damages are meant to address the intangible effects your injuries have had on your quality of life.
 Examples of losses that general damages can address include pain, mental anguish, inconvenience, and loss of consortium.

-You do not need to prove general damages — you only need to present evidence about how your injuries have impacted your life.
+You do not need to prove general damages—you only need to present evidence about how your injuries have impacted your life.
 You could incur significant losses after a TBI, including those associated with lifelong medical care and therapy.
 Even if you recover some of your abilities, you may experience lingering symptoms and disabilities.
-At Pendergrass Law, our goal is to understand your needs and fight for financial compensation to meet them.
+At Turnbull, Moak & Pendergrass, our goal is to understand your needs and fight for financial compensation to meet them.

 TBIs can cause a range of mental and physical symptoms.
 Some common physical symptoms include: